About your Application

 Deadlines and intake dates

 There are no application deadlines for international students applying to CIT.
 VET courses commence in February and/or July.
-Some courses are also available for commencement in April and October.
+The Diploma of Nursing also has intakes available for commencement in April and October.

 Student Visa processing takes time!